Home Heating Basics: Residential Boiler Systems

 These add-ons provide for a more luxurious and comfortable home but come with additional costs.
 In most cases, any additional feature may require renovations.

-Efficiency of residential boiler heating systems
+The efficiency of residential boiler heating systems

-Residential boiler efficiency is also measured by annual fuel utilization efficiency (AFUE) rating.
+Residential boiler efficiency is also measured by the annual fuel utilization efficiency (AFUE) rating.
 Boiler manufacturers need to clearly display the AFUE rating of each product for consumers to easily compare the efficiency of each model.
 The energy-efficiency of a residential boiler is important because half of a home’s energy consumption goes to heating or cooling.
 You can easily compare high-efficiency, mid-efficiency, and low-efficiency models not only by the assigned AFUE rating but also through the features of the equipment.

 Older, low-efficiency systems: